jaredmcateer/eslint-plugin-shouldjs/lib/rules/no-property-assertions/no-property-assertion.md

 Should-js does not use properties for assertions but it is a common gotcha with certain assertions.

+When checking by the CallExpression you can configure the `shouldVarNames` in the `settings` property of the eslint config to limit which variable names will be checked.

 ## Rule Details

 Examples of **incorrect** code for this rule: